 Coronavirus Update: Diamond Princess Passengers Leave Ship As Expert Slams Quarantine

 Roughly 600 passengers left the Diamond Princess cruise ship in Yokohama, Japan, on Wednesday, as a controversial shipwide coronavirus quarantine finally began to wind down.

+All of those passengers had been tested for the COVID-19 disease by the Japanese health ministry, according to cruise operator Princess Cruises.
+As they left, they were met in the terminal by the cruise line's president, Jan Swartz.

-Several hundred other passengers are expected to leave on Thursday.
+Several hundred other passengers who aren't taking repatriation flights back to their home countries are expected to leave the ship on Thursday.

-The quarantine has been heavily criticized for failing to prevent the spread of the deadly COVID-19 disease.
-Even as hundred of passengers disembarked, Japanese officials announced 79 more confirmed cases aboard the ship.
+The quarantine has been heavily criticized for failing to prevent the spread of the COVID-19 among passengers and crew.
+Even as hundred of people disembarked, Japanese officials announced 79 more confirmed cases aboard the ship.
 And in at least one case, a family was informed of a positive test result just hours before they were scheduled to disembark.

-A total of 621 people from the cruise ship have now been confirmed to have the novel coronavirus — or about 20% of the 3,011 people who had been tested by Wednesday.
+A total of 621 people from the cruise ship have now been confirmed to have the newly identified coronavirus — or about 20% of the 3,011 people who had been tested as of Wednesday.

-Japanese professor criticizes cruise ship protocols
+Japanese expert criticizes cruise ship protocols

-Some of the sharpest criticism of Japan's handling of the stricken cruise ship came late Tuesday from Kentaro Iwata, an infectious disease specialist at Kobe University who posted a video about his visit to the ship Tuesday.
+Some of the sharpest criticism of Japan's handling of the stricken cruise ship came from Kentaro Iwata, an infectious disease specialist at Kobe University who posted a video about his visit to the Diamond Princess on Tuesday.

-After getting a look around the Diamond Princess's interior, Iwata said, it "turned out that the cruise ship was completely inadequate in terms of the infection control."
+After getting a look around the ship's interior, Iwata said, it "turned out that the cruise ship was completely inadequate in terms of the infection control."

-He added, "There was no distinction between the green zone, which is free of infection, and the red zone, which is potentially contaminated by virus."
+"There was no distinction between the green zone, which is free of infection, and the red zone, which is potentially contaminated by virus," he added.

+Iwata's comments quickly drew attention in Japan.
+In response to questions about red and green zones on the ship, Health Minister Katsunobu Kato insisted that sections of the ship have been "properly managed," The Japan Times reports.
+It adds that another government official said the crew had taken "thorough measures" to stop infections from spreading.

-Detailing a situation that he called "completely chaotic," Iwata said, "people could come and go" regardless of whether they were wearing PPE – personal protective equipment such as gloves, facemasks and other gear.
+In the YouTube video, Iwata called the ship's environment "completely chaotic," saying that "people could come and go" regardless of whether they were wearing PPE — personal protective equipment such as gloves, face masks and other gear.

-Crew members and health officials "were just walking around," Iwata said.
 He added that one medical officer had seemingly given up protecting herself and others, believing she was likely already infected.

 "I dealt with lots of infections — more than 20 years," Iwata said.
 "I was in Africa dealing with the Ebola outbreak.
 I was in other countries dealing with the cholera outbreak.
 I was in China in 2003 to deal with SARS."

-In those outbreaks, Iwata said, "I never had fear of getting infections myself... because I know how to protect myself and how to protect others" by using infection control protocols.
+In those outbreaks, Iwata said, "I never had fear of getting infections myself ... because I know how to protect myself and how to protect others."

 "But inside Princess Diamond, I was so scared," he added.
 "I was so scared of getting COVID-19 because there was no way to tell where the virus is."